Caspar Frederik Harsdorff: Personal life

 In May 1799 he became sick at his country home Rosenlund on Gammel Kongevej, Frederiksberg, and he died there on 24 May 1799.
 He was buried in Assistens Cemetery (Assistens Kirkegård), Copenhagen.
 He was survived by his wife.

 Aftermath

 Art historian and critic Niels Lauritz Høyen's Nordic Art Society (Selskabet for nordisk Kunst) published the book "C. F. Harsdorffs Værker" (1871).

 In 1985, a memorial plaque in his memory was erected at Assistens Kirkegård.

-An exhibition devoted to his work was held in Copenahgen's Kunstindustrimuseet September 1985.
+An exhibition devoted to his work was held in Copenhagen's Kunstindustrimuseet September 1985.